 For a Single Site or Across a Global Portfolio of Sites

 With over 25 years of due diligence experience at commercial and industrial properties, both in the U.S. and abroad, we deliver property risk management strategies that identify and quantify environmental liabilities and compliance-related risks.
 Whether you are working with a single site or a complex global portfolio of sites, we have the resources, tools and processes to execute time sensitive, cost effective and standardized due diligence services.

-- Desktop reviews to screen the targets for known issues– data room reviews, review of commercially available databases, and review of publicly available information from regulators, agencies, or otherwise.
+To screen the targets for known issues, data room reviews, review of commercially available databases, and review of publicly available information from regulators, agencies, or otherwise.

 To review the site operations, conditions, infrastructure, interview personnel, and assess the potential for neighboring or regional issues.

 With facility-level personnel as well as interviews with the c-suite team to ferret out less tangible issues, geared around specific topics (culture, management systems, organization, pending litigation, formerly owned properties, etc.).

 More formal processes used to identify and/or characterize potential subsurface contamination risks (i.e., soil, groundwater, soil vapor).

 Formal reviews of site conditions and operations to identify compliance risks that are material to the deal, associated with applicable environmental, health, and safety regulations.

 Screening tools include product stewardship assessments, assessment of water resourcing risks, energy efficiency evaluations, sustainability programs (benchmarking), GHG/Climate Change screening assessments.